pjotrp/bioruby-table/README.md

 Essentially you can pass in any object that has the *each* method to iterate through rows as String (f's each method reads in a line at a time).
 The emit function yields the parsed row object as a simple array of fields (each field a String).
+The type is used to distinguish the header row.

 ### Loading a numerical matrix